With over 69% of adults on Facebook, today's Christians are taking the great commission to the newest frontier: social media.

 Step 3: Terms and Conditions

-Review the Facebook terms and conditions and check off the "I have read the terms and conditions" box.
+- Review the Facebook terms and conditions and check the box indicating that you have read and accepted them.

 Step 4: Add Your Profile Image

 - You'll be prompted to upload a profile picture for your church's Facebook Page.
 It’s what shows up every time your church posts, likes or comments on Facebook.

 - Choose an image from your device or import one from the internet.

 - Follow the instructions provided to set the profile picture.